RebeccaFlach/rule-184/reports/project_proposal.md

 We are concerned about the feasibility of changing the number of cars in a currently running system.

 ### Next Steps

-We plan to implement rule 184, the one dimensional version of the model to start.
-After that, we will start recreating the full model.
+This week, we plan to implement rule 184, the one dimensional version of the model.
+We will both work on this separately to gain a better understanding of the model.
+After that, we will plan and recreate the full model together, and then begin modifying it and exploring the results.